maefahluang-uni/99-project-stretcher-senier/README.md

 ## Home page(Utumporn 6431503073)
-- Home page(Utumporn)
-It shows a daily summary of the dashboard.
+- It shows a daily summary of the dashboard.
 Will be able to see work totals for working time.
 Each person's work of each day here